libris/lxlviewer/packages/supersearch/README.md

 A custom input row can be defined as a [Snippet](https://svelte.dev/docs/svelte/snippet) passed as a `inputRow` prop.

-The follwing snippet params are available (in order):
+The follwing named snippet params are available:

-1. `expanded`- A boolean defining if the search component is expanded (or collapsed).
+- `expanded`- A boolean defining if the search component is expanded (or collapsed).

-2. `inputSnippet`- The search input field
+- `inputField`- A Snippet used for rendering the search input field (powered by CodeMirror).

-3. `getCellId<[cellIndex: number]>` - A helper function to get a calculated ID for the cell (e.g. `#supersearch-item-0x0`) by passing a cell/column index value.
+- `getCellId<[cellIndex: number]>` - A helper function to get a calculated ID for the cell (e.g. `#supersearch-item-0x0`) by passing a cell/column index value.
 This enables assistive technologies to know which element the application regards as focused while DOM focus remains on the input element.

-4. `isFocusedCell[cellIndex: number]` - A helper function which returns a boolean value if the cell is focused (useful for styling).
+- `isFocusedCell[cellIndex: number]` - A helper function which returns a boolean value if the cell is focused (useful for styling).

-5. `onClickSubmit` - A callback function which should be triggered on submit actions
+- `onClickSubmit` - A callback function which should be triggered on submit actions

-6. `onClickActions` - A callback function which should be triggered on clear actions
+- `onClickActions` - A callback function which should be triggered on clear actions

-7. `onclickClose` - A callback function which should be triggered on close actions
+- `onclickClose` - A callback function which should be triggered on close actions

 Each interactable cell element (button or links) should have the `role="gridcell"` attribute and an ID generated by the `getCellId` helper function from the snippet params.
 Some sort of focused styling should also be applied using `isFocusedCell` from the snippet params.